abhineet-deep/External_api_gw/README.md

-# Open Banking Brazil - Authorization Samples

 ## Overview

-This repo intends to demonstrate how to address the OAuth2-based authorization security requirement for Brazilian Open Banking to use Amazon API Gateway to protect and authorize API accesses using an external [FAPI-compliant OIDC provider](./resources/oidc-provider-app) and a [Lambda Authorizer](./resources/lambda/lambda-auth.js).
+This repo intends to demonstrate how to address the OAuth2-based authorization security requirement to use Amazon API Gateway to protect and authorize API accesses using an external [FAPI-compliant OIDC provider](./resources/oidc-provider-app) and a [Lambda Authorizer](./resources/lambda/lambda-auth.js).
 ***

 ## Prerequisites: